10 Tips to Improve Your Speech

 Understand that there’s no perfect speech.
 Regardless of how good you are as a speaker, or how well delivered a speech was, there will ALWAYS be room for improvement.

 Seek to improve yourself continuously.
-Review each speech session and see which are the areas you might need or want to pay greater attention to.
+Review each speech session and see which areas you might need or want to pay greater attention to.

 If required, record yourself and play it back for reviewing later.